Xuxa só para Baixinhos: 2003: XSPB 4 - Praia

 Xuxa só para Baixinhos 4 - Praia (also known as XSPB 4) is the twenty-sixth studio album and the nineteenth in Portuguese by Brazilian singer and TV host Xuxa, is the fourth album in the "Só Para Baixinhos" collection.
-It was released in July 25, 2003 in the "CD + VHS" and released on DVD on November 26, 2003, was remastered and released on CD in 2008 in an economic version.
+It was released on July 25, 2003, in the "CD + VHS" and released on DVD on November 26, 2003, was remastered and released on CD in 2008 in an economic version.
 XSPB 4 was a commercial success, and sold over 750,000 copies on DVD, besides a nomination to the Latin Grammy Award for Best Latin Children's Album.

 2004: XSPB 5 - Circo

-Xuxa só para Baixinhos 5 or Xuxa Circo (also known as XSPB 5) is the twenty-seventh studio album and the twentieth in Portuguese by Brazilian singer and TV host Xuxa, is the fifth album in the "Só Para Baixinhos" collection, was released in September 26, 2004.
+Xuxa só para Baixinhos 5 or Xuxa Circo (also known as XSPB 5) is the twenty-seventh studio album and the twentieth in Portuguese by Brazilian singer and TV host Xuxa, is the fifth album in the "Só Para Baixinhos" collection, was released on September 26, 2004.
 VHS "and released on DVD in November 2004, was remastered and released on CD in 2008 in an economic version.
 The album sold more than 1,000,000 copies on DVD, yielding diamond disc.
 This album was one of the biggest hits of the series "Xuxa só Para Baixinhos".
 It reached the #8 position in the ranking of the most sold CDs and #5 place among the DVDs, according to the Associação Brasileira dos Produtores de Discos.
 The success of "Xuxa Circo", led to the launch of a tour in Brazil, which was later released on DVD live.